DeepMiner: Discovering Interpretable Representations for Mammogram Classification and Explanation: Introduction

-Meanwhile, recent work in automated diagnosis methods has shown promising progress towards interpreting models and explaining model predictions.
-Wu et al.~\cite{wu2018expert} show that CNN internal units learn to detect medical concepts which match the vocabulary used by practicing radiologists.
-Rajpurkar et al.~\cite{rajpurkar2017chexnet} and Wang et al.~\cite{wang2017chestx} use the class activation map defined in \cite{zhou2016learning} to explain informative regions relevant to final predictions.
-Zhang et al. propose a hybrid CNN and LSTM (long short-term memory) network capable of diagnosing bladder pathology images and generating radiological reports if trained on sufficiently large image and diagnostic report datasets~\cite{Zhang_2017_CVPR}.
+Meanwhile, recent work in automated diagnosis methods has shown promising progress towards interpreting models and explaining model predictions. \citet{wu2018expert} show that CNN internal units learn to detect medical concepts which match the vocabulary used by practicing radiologists. \citet{rajpurkar2017chexnet} and \citet{wang2017chestx} use the class activation map defined by \citet{zhou2016learning} to explain informative regions relevant to final predictions. \citet{Zhang_2017_CVPR} propose a hybrid CNN and LSTM (long short-term memory) network capable of diagnosing bladder pathology images and generating radiological reports if trained on sufficiently large image and diagnostic report datasets.
 However, their method requires training on full medical reports.
-In contrast, our approach can be used to discover informative visual phenomena spontaneously with only coarse training labels.
-Jing et al.~\cite{jing2017automatic} successful created a visual and semantic network that directly generates long-form radiological reports for chest X-rays after training on a dataset of X-ray images and associated ground truth reports.
-However, even with these successes, many challenges remain.
-Wu et al. only show that interpretable internal units are correlated with medical events without exploring ways to explain the final prediction.
-The heatmaps generated in \cite{rajpurkar2017chexnet,wang2017chestx} qualitatively tell \textit{where} is important in an image but fails to identify \textit{specific concepts}.
-Jing et al. train their models on large-scale medical report datasets; however, large text corpora associated with medical images are not easily available in other scenarios.
-Additionally, Zhang et al. acknowledge that their current classification model produces false alarms that it cannot yet self-correct from.
+In contrast, our approach can be used to discover informative visual phenomena spontaneously with only coarse training labels. \citet{jing2017automatic} successful created a visual and semantic network that directly generates long-form radiological reports for chest X-rays after training on a dataset of X-ray images and associated ground truth reports.
+However, even with these successes, many challenges remain. \citet{wu2018expert} only show that interpretable internal units are correlated with medical events without exploring ways to explain the final prediction.
+The heatmaps generated by \citet{rajpurkar2017chexnet,wang2017chestx} qualitatively identify important \emph{locations} in an image but fail to identify \textit{specific concepts}. \citet{jing2017automatic} train their models on large-scale medical report datasets; however, large text corpora associated with medical images are not easily available in other scenarios.
+Additionally, \citet{Zhang_2017_CVPR} acknowledge that their current classification model produces false alarms from which it cannot yet self-correct.